Last updated on April 19th, 2023 at 09:03 pm

-I’ve been backpacking in Zanzibar many times over the last 9 years, it’s one of my favourite places in Africa and I love taking my Rock My Tanzania & Zanzibar Adventure tour groups there and showing them just how magical it is!
+I’ve been backpacking Zanzibar on a budget many times over the last 11 years.
+It’s one of my favourite places in Africa and I love taking my Rock My Adventure tour groups there and showing them just how magical it really is!

-A lot of people think of Zanzibar as a honeymoon or romantic destination, but it is also a great place for backpackers and solo travellers too!
+A lot of people think of Zanzibar as a honeymoon or romantic couples destination, but it is also a great place for budget backpackers and solo travellers too!
+Plus there are loads of amazing things to do in Zanzibar, so you won’t get bored – it’s not all about just lying on a beach (although you can totally just do that if that’s what you need).

 The ferry costs around $35 (one way) for an adult economy class ticket.
 Make sure you buy your ticket from the official ticket office, not from touts on the street.
 If you can buy your ticket in advance, I would advise you to do so as they often fill up.
 I have on a few occasions had to wait a few hours because the next ferry was full.